marcglasberg/fast_immutable_collections/README.md

 Usually you don't need to flush your collections manually.
 Depending on the global configuration, the collections will flush automatically for you.
 The global configuration default is to have auto-flush on.
-It's easy to disable this:
+It's easy to disable it:

 ```dart
 autoFlush = false;